SheriffBuzz/contextmenu/README.md

 ## Best Practices when working with the Registry
  * [Backup your Windows Registry](https://support.microsoft.com/en-us/topic/how-to-back-up-and-restore-the-registry-in-windows-855140ad-e318-2a13-2829-d428a2ab0692)

- * If you download registry (.reg) scripts from the internet, open then in a text editor and inspect the keys they are modifying, before running them.
+ * If you download registry (.reg) scripts from the internet, open them in a text editor and inspect the keys they are modifying, before running them.
 This script modifies registry keys that have the following patterns:
    * **Computer\HKEY_CLASSES_ROOT\*\shell** - Context menu when right clicking a file of any extension
    * **Computer\HKEY_CLASSES_ROOT\\.{fileExtension}\shell** - Context menu when right clicking a file of a specific extension
    * **Computer\HKEY_CLASSES_ROOT\Directory\shell** - Context menu when right clicking a folder